gundizalv/Arche/README.md

 In the case the instalation process or the running fails:

-1. Check you are working within the conda environment you've created ("conda activate arche_annotator")
+1. Check you are working within the conda environment you've created ("conda activate arche_env")
 2. Check you have properly installed GeneMarkS-2

 ## Running Arche